intothesource/deploy/README.md

 ## Solution

 This repo provides tasks runners for all of the above.
 These are designed to be integrated with Gitlab CI/CD.
 But, rather than relying only on Gitlab CI/CD, this project provides a more standardized solution that should be easier to standardize over many projects.

+We will be using our own backend to store backups build artifacts and caches to avoid any issues with gitlab's ephemeral storage.